i-on-project/integration/README.md

 #### Using a remote Github repository
 You can also setup your local environment to write its output files into a remote Git Repository of your choosing.

-To do this you need to configure three environment variables in the **.env** file:
+To do this you need to configure the following environment variables in the **.env** file:
 - `GIT_SERVER_ADDRESS`: The address of the repository (i.e. `https://github.com/i-on-project/integration-data/`)
 - `GIT_BRANCH`: The branch to write to (i.e. `staging`)*
 - `GIT_USER`: A valid Github personal access token (see [Creating a personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)).